HSLdevcom/digitransit-site/src/pages/en/developers/changes/index.md

 order: -10
 ---

+## 10.05.2019

+ - GraphQL API for [cancelled trip times](../apis/1-routing-api/cancelled-triptimes) is now available in production

 ## 10.04.2019

- - New GraphQL API for querying [cancelled trip times](../apis/1-routing-api/preview/cancelled-triptimes/) introduced as [preview](../apis/1-routing-api/preview/).
+ - New GraphQL API for querying cancelled trip times introduced as [preview](../apis/1-routing-api/preview/).
    - All cancelled departures can be queried through this API.
    - Severe disruptions will have separate alerts which can be queried through [Disruption info](..apis/1-routing-api/disruption-info/) GraphQL API.
  - [Service alerts](../apis/4-realtime-api/service-alerts/) API in [Real-time APIs](../apis/4-realtime-api/) will be deprecated in the future in favor of [Disruption info](..apis/1-routing-api/disruption-info/) GraphQL API.